Rexzarrax/Biosup/README.md

 8. Run BIOSUP.py
 9. Wait for the script to finish.

-**Note, it is reccomended to run this on USB flash storage generally for easy transfer to the PC needing a update.
+**Note, it is recomended to run this on USB flash storage generally for easy transfer to the PC needing a update.

+Use ctrl-c to exit while in linux (or any other process manager)

 ## Requirements
 Can be found in requirement.txt in main repo [here](https://bitbucket.org/Rexzarrax/biosup/src/master/requirements.txt)